|NEW! Take our courses online with Parleys|

 No Scala knowledge is assumed, but students should be proficient in at least one other programming language, for example: Java, Ruby, C#, Python, etc.

 Scala knowledge equivalent to the competency obtained by completing the Applied course will be assumed for all students attending the Advanced Topics training.
 Students who are not familiar with all of the fundamentals of the Scala language may have trouble keeping up, or slow the rest of the class down.
-There is a price break for attending both courses, so if you are in any way unsure of the fundamentals as listed above, we strongly recommend attending both courses.
+There is a price break for attending both courses, so if you are in any way unsure of the fundamentals as listed above, we strongly recommend taking both courses.
 In the worst case you will probably have a few days of working through fun exercises and being the star of the class.

 Copyright © 2010-2015 Escalate Software.
 All rights reserved.